 Q: Is there anyone in your life that you consider to be a mentor?

-As the company grew, we got bigger and better projects.
+As the company grew, we tackled larger and more complicated projects.
 I was doing a lot of estimating and surveying, and I would be Kevin’s shadow.
 I took some of the project management responsibilities from him so that he could stay focused on production.
-Then, when he became the office manager, I worked as his project manager.
+Then, when he became an operations manager, I worked as his project manager.
 Kevin has had a huge influence on my career.

 Q: How do you like to spend your free time?

 A: More than anything, I just like spending time with my wife.
-I work a truckload of hours, and she’s a special woman to tolerate that.
-I also have four kids and two foster kids that it looks like we’ll end up adopting, and I love all of those kids to pieces.
+This industry requires you to work a lot of hours, a lot of late nights and weekends and she is a special woman to tolerate it.
+I have four adult children and two foster kids (in the process of adopting) that I love and enjoy hanging out with.
 I thoroughly enjoy being with my family.
-Other than that, when I get some time to myself, I like to spend it playing guitar.
+Other than that, I am pretty involved in my church and when I get some time to myself, I like to play guitar, hunt, and fish.